Rudolf, Crown Prince of Austria: Background

-In 1877, the Count of Bombelles was master of the young prince.
+In 1877, Count Karl Albert von Bombelles was master of the young prince.
 Bombelles had been the custodian of Rudolf's aunt Empress Charlotte of Mexico.

 In contrast with his deeply conservative father, Rudolf held liberal views that were closer to those of his mother.
 Nevertheless, his relationship with her was at times strained.

 Marriage

 In Vienna, on 10 May 1881, Rudolf married Princess Stéphanie of Belgium, a daughter of King Leopold II of Belgium, at the Augustinian Church in Vienna.
-Although their marriage was initially a happy one, by the time their only child, the Archduchess Elisabeth, was born on 2 September 1883, the couple had drifted apart, and he found solace in drink and other female companionship.
-Rudolf started having many affairs, and wanted to write to Pope Leo XIII about the possibility of annulling his marriage to Stéphanie, but the Emperor forbade it.
-In 1886, the spouses were diagnosed with gonorrhea, which rendered Stéphanie sterile.
+Although their marriage was initially a happy one, by the time their only child, the Archduchess Elisabeth ("Erzsi"), was born on 2 September 1883, the couple had drifted apart.

-Affairs and suicide
+After the birth of their child, Rudolf became increasingly unstable as he drank heavily and was having many affairs.
+This behaviour, however, was not entirely new as Rudolf had a long history of reckless promiscuity prior to his marriage.

+In 1886, Rudolf became seriously ill and the couple was directed to the island of Lacroma (off present day Croatia) for his treatment.
+In transit, Stéphanie also became seriously ill and described "suffering terrible pain".
+The couple's diagnosis of peritonitis was kept secret by order of the Emperor.

+After intensive treatment, Stéphanie was able to recover from the illness but she was left unable to have children as the illness had destroyed her fallopian tubes.
+Stéphanie's symptoms and outcome indicate Rudolf had most likely infected her with gonorrhoea.
+Rudolf himself did not improve with treatment and grew increasingly ill.
+It is likely he had contracted syphilis in addition to gonorrhoea.
+In order to cope with the effects of the disease, Rudolf began taking large doses of morphine.

+By 1889, it was common knowledge at Court that Stéphanie would not have any more children due to the events of 1886, and that Rudolf's health was deteriorating.